 I was at PBGC during 1977 and 1978.
 I had the privilege of working with Senators Jacob Javits and Harrison Williams on early revisions of the PBGC statute.
-I had the honor of directing the study effort that led to "reform" of the PBGC Multi-employer program and the present stability of that program.
+I had the honor of directing the study effort that led to "reform" of the PBGC Multiemployer program and the present stability of that program.
 I have participated in ongoing reviews of PBGC, including a PBGC Advisory Committee Privatization Task Force in 1982-83, and presently serve by appointment of President Bush on the PBGC Advisory Committee.

 Concerned by developments in 1991, EBRI undertook its own review of PBGC and in May 1992 published EBRI Issue Brief No. 126: "PBGC Solvency: Balancing Social and Casualty Insurance Perspectives."
+I ask that the full text of that review be included in the record of this hearing.
 The PBGC and its underlying statute still have room to evolve, but both have grown progressively stronger since 1974.

 Employer-sponsored pension plans represent an important source of retirement income for Americans.
 In 1990, private pension retirement benefits of \$141 billion accounted for 31 percent of the \$457 billion in total retirement benefit payments (U.S. Department of Commerce).
 By comparison, private pension benefits totaled \$7.4 billion in 1970.
-Factoring contributions and earnings, along with benefit payments, private sector defined benefit pensions had an estimated tax expenditure (using government methodology) of \$8.2 billion in fiscal 1993; total tax expenditures for public and private sector employer-provided pensions was \$56.5 billion.
+Factoring contributions and earnings, along with benefit payments, private sector defined benefit pensions had an estimated tax expenditure (using government methodology) of \$8.2 billion in fiscal 1993; total tax expenditures for public and private sector employer-provided pensions was \$56.5 billion.1